 Livingston Manor is a decidedly white-collar town, with fully 93.83% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Livingston Manor is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Livingston Manor who work in law enforcement and fire fighting (18.94%), healthcare (16.30%), and maintenance occupations (14.10%).

-Overall, Livingston Manor’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Livingston Manor’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small town, Livingston Manor does not have a public transit system used by locals to get to and from work.
+Livingston Manor is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Livingston Manor are slightly less educated than the national average of 21.84% for the average city or town: 16.13% of adults in Livingston Manor have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Livingston Manor rank slightly lower than the national average.
+16.13% of adults 25 and older in Livingston Manor have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Livingston Manor in 2022 was $26,115, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,460 for a family of four.
 However, Livingston Manor contains both very wealthy and poor people as well.